About working off campus

 As an international student with a valid study permit, you may be eligible to work off campus while completing your studies.

-It is the responsibility of each student to ensure they meet the eligibility criteria for off-campus employment and that they do not exceed the restricted amount of work hours.
+It is the responsibility of each student to ensure they meet the eligibility criteria for off-campus work and that they do not exceed the allowable work hours.

 Eligibility